16pixels/Valisette/README.md

-# webpack3-es6-build
+# Jockpack

-A webpack 3 build system to work with various JS technologies seamlessly
+A webpack 3 build system meant to work with various JS technologies seamlessly.

+## Get started

+Configure your build system in webpack/config/build-config.js